awesomephant/blog/posts/everything-i-know-about-alt-text.md

 - [Medium](https://help.medium.com/hc/en-us/articles/215679797-Images)
 - [Wordpress](https://make.wordpress.org/accessibility/handbook/content/alternative-text-for-images/#visual-example)

-If your tool doesn't support alt text, you may need to work around the problem by adding captions, or describing the image in the text.
+If your tool doesn't support alt text, you may need to work around the problem by adding captions, or describing the image in the main text.

 ## Can we automate this?